Plain-Pilot-Labs/Fount-Schools/README.md

 Fount AI is a smart AI assistant designed to help students study faster and learn better.
 It can help with homework, explanations, notes, and study support.

+## Pictures
+Contact on phone number given further in the readme file for photos and videos

 ## Live Demo
 https://fountschools.netlify.app/